mehulagg/gitlab/doc/administration/geo/setup/database.md

 In a Geo secondary site, the main PostgreSQL database is a read-only replica of the primary site’s PostgreSQL database.

 If you are currently using `repmgr` on your Geo primary site, see [these instructions](#migrating-from-repmgr-to-patroni) for migrating from `repmgr` to Patroni.

+A production-ready and secure setup requires at least:
+- 3 Consul nodes _(primary and secondary sites)_
+- 2 Patroni nodes _(primary and secondary sites)_
+- 1 PgBouncer node _(primary and secondary sites)_
+- 1 internal load-balancer _(primary site only)_

-A production-ready and secure setup requires at least three Consul nodes, three Patroni nodes, one internal load-balancing node on the primary site, and a similar configuration for the secondary site.
-The internal load balancer provides a single endpoint for connecting to the Patroni cluster's leader whenever a new leader is elected.
+The internal load balancer provides a single endpoint for connecting to the Patroni cluster's leader whenever a new leader is elected, and it is required for enabling cascading replication from the secondary sites.

 Be sure to use [password credentials](../../postgresql/replication_and_failover.md#database-authorization-for-patroni) and other database best practices.

 ##### Step 1.
 Configure Patroni permanent replication slot on the primary site